Losses and Assessment Metrics

 Classification Assessment Metrics

 When performing a binary classification, or differentiating two classes, it is possible to treat the problem the same as a multiclass classification.
 In such a case the last layer should output logits for both classes.
 Another option is to output only a single logit, which will be associated with the positive case.
 Once logits are converted to probabilities, they must sum to 1.
 So, for a two class problem, the background or negative class probability can be obtained by simply subtracting the positive class probability from 1.
-In this section, we will explore the binary cross entropy (BCE) loss, which is appropriate when only one logit is returned.
+In this section, we will explore the binary cross entropy (BCE) loss, which is appropriate when only the postive case logit is returned.

 First, I prepare the data using the LabelEncoder() function from scikit-learn.
 Since the correct class is presented as a text field, the data must be converted to numeric codes where 0 represents the negative class and 1 represents the positive class.
 The LabelEncoder() function converts text into numeric codes alphabetically.
 The data I am using represent predictions of whether or not a location is a landslide. “not” indicates the negative class while “slopeD” represents the positive class.
 So, based on alphabetical order, “not” is coded to 0 and “slopeD” is coded to 1, which is correct in this case.
 Again, the positive case must be coded to 1 and the negative case must be coded to 0.